department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 ## What if I'm a Blue Water Navy Veteran, and VA denied my claim in the past?

-If we denied your claim because we determined that your disability wasn't caused—or made worse by—your active-duty service, you can file a Decision Review Request: Supplemental Claim (VA Form 20-0995). <br>
+If we denied your claim because we determined that your disability wasn't caused—or made worse—by your active-duty service, you can file a Decision Review Request: Supplemental Claim (VA Form 20-0995). <br>
 [Download VA Form 20-0995 (PDF)](https://www.vba.va.gov/pubs/forms/VBA-20-0995-ARE.pdf)

 If we approve your claim, we'll pay you back to the date when you submitted your original claim.
 We refer to this as retroactive payment.